GameFoundry/bsf/Documentation/Manuals/docs/00_User/12_AdvancedRendering/06_creatingMeshes.md

 }
 ~~~~~~~~~~~~~

-And finally you can use iterators: @ref bs::MeshData::getVec2DataIter "MeshData::getVec2DataIter()", @ref bs::MeshData::getVec3DataIter "MeshData::getVec3DataIter()", @ref bs::MeshData::getVec4DataIter "MeshData::getVec4DataIter()", @ref bs::MeshData::getDWORDDataIter "MeshData::getDWORDDataIter()".
+And finally you can use iterators: @bs::MeshData::getVec2DataIter, @bs::MeshData::getVec3DataIter, @bs::MeshData::getVec4DataIter, @bs::MeshData::getDWORDDataIter.
 They are similar to the previous example but you don't need to manually worry about the vertex stride, or going outside of valid bounds.

 ~~~~~~~~~~~~~{.cpp}
 // Fill out the data for the VES_POSITION element